Manik-Jain/fluree-cardano/README.md

 Feel free to make changes to index.js for further interactions with DB.

 # Copyright
 AGPL License.
-All right reserved.
+All rights reserved.